About the film

 These are the most common questions we hear.
 Far fewer people ask, “Was this choice even made by her?
 What other choices did she have access to?
 Why did over 200,000 families relinquish their children, knowing they may never see them again?”
 This film was conceived out of our frustration with narratives of adoption that exclude Birth Family or Original Family voices and frame adoption as beginning with their guilty choice.
 We grew up being told that our Original Families relinquished their parental rights out of “love”, but we never heard about their desperation.

 Traditionally, parental rights in South Korea only go to the father.
 If he died or filed for divorce, his children would remain under the control of his family members.
 Mothers would have no legal claim to their own children.
-Therefore child relinquishment was usually decided as a family and in many cases without the mothers consent.
-It wasn’t until 2005 that mothers were granted rights on equal footing with fathers.
+Therefore child relinquishment was usually decided as a family and in many cases without a mothers consent.
+It wasn’t until 2005 that mothers were granted the same rights as fathers.

 During the boom of international adoptions in the 1980s, South Korea was still under the rule of a military dictatorship.
 Draconian population control policies handed down from the United Nations were aimed at married women.
 Their goal was to drastically reduce birth rates from an average of six children to two and later, to one.
 Sending children overseas en masse coincided with a nationwide strategy of economic growth above all else.
 By avoiding the cost of caring for these children and turning them in revenue, the government made billions of dollars.
 The United States and western Europe created this industry and benefited the most from this arrangement.